Residency Training Program

 During inpatient ward rotations at Seattle Children's and in the University of Washington Medical Center Newborn Nursery and NICU, R2s play an important role supervising and teaching interns and medical students.
 Unlike many other residency programs, R2s and R3s serve in the same supervisory role on the wards and in the ICUs, providing two full years of experience in this role.

-The R3 year of training allows each resident to further enhance their clinical, teaching and leadership skills.
+The R3 year of training allows each resident to further enhance their clinical, teaching, and leadership skills.

-While preparing for the transition to life after residency, considerable elective time is made available for the residents to explore additional training opportunities in pediatrics, hone their skills and concentrate on specific areas of interest.
+While preparing for the transition to life after residency, additional elective time is made available for the residents to explore additional training opportunities in pediatrics, hone their skills and concentrate on specific areas of interest.